escaping

 For example, a dot (or full stop) ‘.’ in a regular expression is used to find any character.
 To find the actual dot or full stop, the dot has to be escaped to cancel its special function.
 A backslash is used to escape a dot.

-This is especially important in CQL because regular expressions are part of CQL.
-To find the word however with commas before and after, this CQL should be used.
+In CQL, because regular expressions are part of CQL, to find the word however with commas before and after, this CQL should be used.
 The commas must be escaped.